rnl-dei/labs-bootstrap/README.md

 $ make packages
 ```
 This will create all already pre-defined packages in `/var/www/geminio/packages/`.
-The initramfs will get the packages from there automatically, nothing more neeeded to do.
+The initramfs will get the packages from there automatically, nothing more needed to do.

 ### Create a new package
 For example to create a package for rsync, just run the following: